CharithaRathnayake/Charitharathnayake/README.md

 ### Hi there I'm Charitha Sewwandi! 👋

-- 🌱 I’m currently learning @ Computer Science and Enginnering | University of Moratuwa
+- 🌱 I’m currently learning @ Computer Science and Engineering | University of Moratuwa
 - 📫 How to reach me: LinkedIn - @CharithaRathnayake

 -->